karma-runner/karma/docs/config/01-configuration-file.md

 Additional reporters, such as `growl`, `junit`, `teamcity` or `coverage` can be loaded through [plugins].

-Please note just about all additional reporters in Karma (other than progress) require an additional library to be installed (via NPM).
+Note: Just about all additional reporters in Karma (other than progress) require an additional library to be installed (via NPM).

 ## singleRun